Kreston101/PGGE-Week5/README.md

-# PGGE Assignment 2 - Base Code
+# PGGE Assignment 2 - Ethan

-Please fork this project or download a copy of it.
-You can use this project as your base code for PGGE Assignment 2.
+This repository was originally copied and has been modified based on assignment specs